Search Menu

 Do a Trial Run with Background Noise

-If you feel your pup could benefit from basic training or an active class, try enrolling them in a Canine Good Citizen or agility class.
+Participating in a structured activity or training class can be a great way to spend time with your dog during the week.
+If you feel your dog could benefit from basic training or an active class, try enrolling them in a Canine Good Citizen or agility class.
 “If you don’t have the time, teach your dogs some tricks at home instead,” Burch suggests.

 Get Up Early to Exercise Your Dog

-Even though your mornings may now be more hectic with getting your kids out the door to school, try not to cut corners for your canine companion.
+While your mornings may now be more hectic, try not to cut corners when it comes to your dog.
 Only taking your dog for a short walk in the morning can lead to trouble later in the day, says Dr. Jessica Taylor, a North Carolina-based veterinarian.

 young couple walking their beagle dog on a retractable leash down a path